Your Way To Moscow: Time and Travel

 Visiting Moscow is smooth if you plan ahead.
 Here are a few practical pointers to make your experience richer:

 When planning meetings, remember that Moscow is three hours ahead of Coordinated Universal Time (UTC+3).
-Use converters like MSK to CET for Europe or PST to MSK for North America.
+Use tools like convert Moscow time to CET for Europe or convert PST to Moscow time for North America.

 The City’s Seasonal Soul